UWrc/UWrc.github.io/docs/hyak101/python/container.md

 # --cpus-per-task=1 -> this line requests on CPU for this job
 # --mem=16GB -> this line requests on 16GB of RAM for this job
 # --partition=ckpt -> this line submits the job to the ckpt partition; you can change this if you have access to other partitions (view your partitions with hyakalloc)
-# --time=60 -> this line sets a maximum time limit of 60 minutes for this job; the clock starts when the job starts, not when it is subitted
+# --time=60 -> this line sets a maximum time limit of 60 minutes for this job; the clock starts when the job starts, not when it is submitted
 # --output=%x_%j.out -> saved all output messages that print to the screen (i.e., stdout) to a file called container-build_XXXXXX.out
 # (using the shorthand %x to stand of the job-name and %j which will be the job ID assigned by Slurm)